-Using vaapi (on Linux only) (intel only?) can help free up resources on your laptop while you are encoding videos.
+Using vaapi can help free up CPU time on your device while you are encoding videos.
 One notable difference between vaapi and x264 is that vaapi doesn't support the color format yuv420p.

 Note, you will need ffmpeg compiled with vaapi for this to work.